mvolkmann/blog/src/swift.md

 - publish to app stores by pushing a button
 - automatically code sign iOS apps

+TODO: Add more detail.
+Does this only help after the first manual deployment?

 ## Apple Developer Program

 In order to submit apps to the App Store it is necessary